cobrateam/splinter/docs/contribute/community.rst

 #cobrateam channel on irc.freenode.net - chat with other splinter users and developers

-Ticket System
+Issue Tracker
 =============

-`ticket system <https://github.com/cobrateam/splinter/issues>`_ - report bugs and make feature requests
+Use our `issue tracker <https://github.com/cobrateam/splinter/issues>`_ to report bugs and make feature requests.